Center-right mayor beats socialist in Brazil’s biggest city

 The emergence of Boulos, of the Socialism and Liberty Party, has raised hopes in Brazil’s battered left, long led by da Silva, with his success in drawing crowds to his campaign rallies.

 Da Silva’s Workers’ Party lost its two runoffs in state capitals, in the cities of Recife and Vitoria, and only scored some wins in mid-size cities.
+It had 254 mayors in 2016, in an election that was considered disatrous for the party, and it shrank further this year to 183.

+Doria’s party also shrank nationally despite the major win in Sao Paulo.
+It had 785 mayors and will start next year with 520.

 Boulos’s party elected Edmilson Rodrigues as the mayor of Belem, the Amazon metropolis.